The Meaning of the Eigenvalue Equation in Quantum Mechanics

 $$ A \ket{a} = a \ket{a} \tag{2} $$

-Specifically, the equation $(2)$ is called the eigenvalue equation, and solving the eigenvalue equation for a given operator $A$ to find eigenvalues and eigenfunctions is called the eigenvalue problem.
+In particular, equation $(2)$ is called the eigenvalue equation, and the process of setting up the eigenvalue equation for a given operator $A$ to find the eigenvalues and eigenfunctions is called the eigenvalue problem.

 Explanation

-In physics, the term eigenfunction or eigen state is more commonly used than eigen vector.
-Using the ket notation, the $\ket{a}$ is written and read as [ket A].
-This notation is called the Dirac notation.
+In physics, the term eigenfunction or eigenstate is used more often than the term eigenvector.
+As a notation for representing states, single angle brackets are used to write $\ket{a}$, which is read as [ket a].
+This way of notation is called the Dirac notation.

 Mathematical Properties

-If $\ket{a}$ is the eigenfunction corresponding to $a$ of $A$, then for any constant $c$, $c\ket{a}$ is also an eigenfunction corresponding to $a$.
-In other words, eigenfunctions corresponding to the same eigenvalue are constant multiples of each other.
+If $\ket{a}$ is the eigenfunction of $A$ corresponding to $a$, then for any constant $c$, $c\ket{a}$ is also an eigenfunction corresponding to $a$.
+In other words, a constant multiple of an eigenfunction is also an eigenfunction corresponding to the same eigenvalue.
+Of course, the converse does not hold in general; multiple eigenfunctions that are not constant multiples of one another may correspond to a single eigenvalue, and this is called degeneracy.

 $$ \begin{align*} A(c\ket{a}) &= cA\ket{a} \\ &= ca\ket{a} \\ &= a(c\ket{a}) \end{align*} $$